-- coordination of transit planning between SKATS RTSP, SAMTD's Strategic Business Plan (2004), and SAMTD's Long-Range Strategic Plan (2011) which outlines the vision and goals for the next 20 years; - coordination and review of transit projects and programs included in the SKATS TIP; - coordinating transit planning with other transportation planning studies and land use studies in the region; - designing transit services and Transportation Demand Management (TDM) programs to better meet the mobility needs of the community; - financial planning; and - designing operational and management strategies to improve the performance of existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods (part of the congestion management process (CMP)).
+- coordination of transit planning between SKATS RTSP, SAMTD's Strategic Business Plan (2004), the Comprehensive System Plan (2014), and SAMTD's Long-Range Strategic Plan (2011) which outlines the vision and goals for the next 20 years; - coordination and review of transit projects and programs included in the SKATS TIP; - coordinating transit planning with other transportation planning studies and land use studies in the region; - designing transit services and Transportation Demand Management (TDM) programs to better meet the mobility needs of the community; - financial planning; and - designing operational and management strategies to improve the performance of existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods (part of the congestion management process (CMP).

 The 5303 Planning Work Program activities comprise only a portion of SAMTD's overall planning work.
 SAMTD uses other federal, state, and district funds for planning and management of their programs.
 For many years, SKATS has provided a portion of their federal surface transportation funds (STP) in the SKATS TIP for the TDM activities that are provided by SAMTD.
 In addition, STP funds in the TIP are currently programmed for transit project development.
+Each year SAMTD staff identifies specific Section 5303 public